frizchar/inpatients-forecasting/README.md

     - _'hybrid'_ : invokes module ```run_test_model.py``` and then module ```run_prod_model.py```
 - HOSPITAL_list : list holding the hospital IDs of the hospitals whose data the code processes ( values : _1_, _2_ )
 - HORIZON_VALUE : determines the _forecast horizon_, namely the number of days for which the code forecasts the number of inpatients ( for our implementation we choose value HORIZON_VALUE = _14_ )
-- CAP_TYPE : shapes parameter [cap](https://facebook.github.io/prophet/docs/saturating_forecasts.html) that determines the maximum number of inpatients allowed by the algorithm and takes the following values:
+- CAP_TYPE : shapes the prophet parameter [cap](https://facebook.github.io/prophet/docs/saturating_forecasts.html) that determines the maximum number of inpatients allowed by the algorithm and takes the following values:
     -  _'hard'_: in this case $cap = max(y)$, where $y$ are the historical data
     -  _'soft'_: in this case $cap = max(y) + round[0.08*max(y)]$, where $y$ are the historical data